xoxzo/blog.xoxzo.com/content/Announcements/2020-10-14-link-tracking-release-en.md

 ### How to use?
-It is simiple an easy.
+It is simple an easy.
 Just add one additional parameter on your normal sending.

 Please refer [API documentation](https://docs.xoxzo.com/en/sms.html#sms-api) and